-Causes and Corrections of Caster Flutter
+Causes and Corrections of Caster Flutter.

-Caster flutter is a phenomenon in which a swivel caster is harmonically excited such that it begins to swing uncontrollably from side to side as the wheel rolls forward.
-Caster flutter results in excessive noise, increased wear on all bearing elements and loss of tracking and control of the dolly or cart.
-There have been numerous studies to understand the causes of caster flutter.
-The three most common causes of caster flutter in industrial casters and wheels are:
+Caster flutter is not just annoying: It also results in excessive noise, increased wear on all bearing elements, and loss of tracking and control of the dolly or cart.
+There have been numerous studies to understand the causes of caster flutter and three, in particular, are most common:

-- Misalignment of Caster to Ground – If the caster is either mounted incorrectly or the caster legs have been bent, a resulting misalignment will cause the caster to flutter.
+2. Misalignment of Caster to Ground – If the caster is either mounted incorrectly or the caster legs have been bent, a resulting misalignment will cause the caster to flutter.

 - Change Poly Composition to Increase Friction with Ground – Increasing the friction with the ground has a small effect on reducing flutter.
 Like thicker grease, higher friction acts as a means to dampen out the oscillation reduce the chance of building resonance.

 Caster flutter can create excessive noise, cause wear and tear on your wheels and put more strain on an operator trying to move a cart with a bad wheel.
 It can also cause products on your cart to shift or fall off, damaging your cargo.

 If regular maintenance isn’t working, we can help.

 The good news is that the engineering staff at Caster Concepts, Inc has extensive knowledge of fluttering issues of industrial casters.
 When regular maintenance isn’t cutting it, Caster Concepts can assist you in determining the best caster for your application.
 Caster Concepts, Inc. is an ISO 9001-2015 certified designer and manufacturer of a comprehensive line of industrial casters, ranging from a medium-duty series to a heavy-duty series to meet any application.
 Learn more at: https://www.casterconcepts.com/.